 Step #6 – Use Skin Softeners

 Skin softeners are still unknown to the western world.
 This is a unique step in the Japanese skincare routine.
-Skin softeners are usually thicker than essence and more potent than a moisturizer
+Skin softeners are usually thicker than essence and more potent than a moisturizer.

-It is generally gel-like and lightweight and gets absorbed to your skin super fast.
+It is generally gel-like and lightweight and gets absorbed into your skin super fast.
 The Japanese use this to strengthen their moisture barrier and instantly hydrate their dry and damaged skin.
 The skin softeners are essential in getting you that soft, healthy, and supple skin.

 Step #7 – Add A Serum

 Serums are the most potent when it comes to active ingredients.
 Nothing can take care of your skin better than serums.
 There are several active ingredients available in the serums to suit your skin concerns.